Who Are The

 You might be surprised to learn that I suggest not putting too much faith in recommendations from friends or other golfers.
 The reason is that what helps one golfer improve could potentially make another worse.
 If an instructor teaches the same thing to everyone, then just because they helped your friend doesn't mean they'll be able to help you.
 The answer to this potential problem is to find an instructor who can teach a variety swings, or at least the type of swing you have, or want to learn.

 One thing a golfer can do to identify a golf instructor's level of skill is to ask them about their training and experience—how have they been trained to teach, and did they train as a teaching apprentice under a good instructor?
 Teaching apprenticeships are by far the best education, but are rare, so this option will be hard to find.
-Knowledge of a variety of acceptable golf swing techniques is also important, but again, this is rare as most instructors make the mistake of combining parts of different swing styles into one.
+Knowledge of a variety of acceptable golf swing techniques is also important, but again, this is rare as most instructors make the mistake of combining parts of different swing styles into one, which I call a Frankenstein swing.

 Unfortunately, it is extremely difficult for an amateur to gauge an instructor's level of knowledge.
 As an alternative, if the instructor you're considering doesn't have an impressive background, you could ask what they have done to become a good instructor.
 Have they made a serious effort to learn how to teach—what was it—and what do they know about the golf swing.
 Do they continue to expand their abilities?
 Don't be fooled by generic answers like I'm a certified instructor, I've given ten thousand lessons, I've been teaching for thirty years, or I'm a Golf Professional so of course I know how to teach.
 Without additional information, none of these things are evidence of quality teaching skills.
 Get the specifics of what they think makes them a good instructor and then you have to decide if that is good enough for you.